NFL Super Bowl 2024 Guide: When is it, how to watch, half-time show and latest odds - Yahoo Sports

 NFL Super Bowl 2024 Guide: When is it, how to watch, half-time show and latest odds

-Both teams won their respective playoff championship games to make it to the biggest game in the sporting calendar, this year held at Allegiant Stadium in Las Vegas, where they will battle it out for the Vince Lombardi trophy.
+Both teams won their respective playoff championship games to make it to the biggest game in the sporting calendar, this year held at Allegiant Stadium in Las Vegas, where they will compete for the Vince Lombardi trophy.

 The Chiefs are looking to become back-to-back champions for the the first time in their history, while the 49ers make return to the Super Bowl for the first time since losing to the Chiefs in Miami in 2020